colloqi/piSignage/README.md

 You can get a fresh 8GB or more class 10 micro-SD card and burn the image to it as follows.

-1. Download the complete piSignage player iso image, both support pi 3B+ (please unzip and program the SD card)
+1. Download the complete piSignage player iso image, For Pi 3B/3B+, please use 2.4.1 or 2.7.1.
+For Pi 4+ please use 2.7.1 as 2.4.1 is not compatible.  (please unzip and program the SD card) (please unzip and program the SD card)
     -  **[ 2.4.1 based on april 2019 raspbian os, does NOT work with Pi 4 ](https://s3.amazonaws.com/pisignage/pisignage-images/pisignage_2.4.1.img.zip)**
         -   [GDrive link for 2.4.1](https://drive.google.com/open?id=1auC4LcO-z9md4XtdfXOiDS-atF3jZYkd)
     -  **[Raspberry Pi 4 support (2.7.1) based on Feb 2020 buster rasbian os ](https://pisignage.s3.amazonaws.com/pisignage-images/pisignage_2.7.1.img.zip)**